-Previous research from several disciplines has shown that interpersonal relationships are a great source of strength for the organization (Baker, 1990; Burt, 1997; Coleman, 1988; Fukuyama, 1995).
-Similar to this, contemporary research suggests that social capital is one of the most valued resources, because it minimizes resistance for information to flow fluently between individuals (Lazega and Pattison, 2001; Lin, 2001).
-Complementary to previous argument, research has provided evidence that some organizations gain a sustainable competitive advantage over their rivals through the use of their social capital because it is rare, non-substitutable and inimitable (Bolino, Tunely and Bloodgood, 2002).
+Previous research from several disciplines has shown that interpersonal relationships are a great source of strength for the organization (Baker, 1990; ??urt, 1997; ??oleman, 1988; ??ukuyama, 1995).
+Similar to this, contemporary research suggests that social capital is one of the most valued resources, because it minimizes resistance for information to flow fluently between individuals (Lazega and Pattison sustainable competitive advantage over their rivals through the use of their social capital because it is rare, non-substitutable and inimitable ??Bolino, Tunely and Bloodgood, 2002).
 Bolino et al. (2002) suggested that OCB plays a crucial role in the creation of a more effective and efficient social network.
-This point builds up the argument that OCB's do not only promote the overall organizational performance but also ignite processes which work strongly in favor of achievement of g) organizational goals
+This point builds up the argument that OCB's do not only promote the overall organizational performance but also ignite processes which work strongly in favor of achievement of Almost forty-seven years ago, a class of discretionary and spontaneous actions and behaviors was identified by Katz (1964).
+These discretionary behaviors are beyond the explicit job requirements and so there is no reward system for such behaviors, but they are also identified as crucial for organizational effectiveness (Katz,

-Almost forty-seven years ago, a class of discretionary and spontaneous actions and behaviors was identified by Katz (1964).
-These discretionary behaviors are beyond the explicit job requirements and so there is no reward system for such behaviors, but they are also identified as crucial for organizational effectiveness (Katz, 1964).
-Such behaviors were later on, called as Organization citizenship behaviors (OCB) (Smith, Organ and Near, 1983).
-Almost all the literature on OCB defines it as discretionary, and neither explicitly explained by job requirement nor recognized explicitly by the reward system of organization (Smith et al., 1983; Organ, 1988; Kamdar, Mcallister and Turban, 2006; Vigoda-Gadot and Angert, 2007; Padskott, Whiting, Podsakoff and Blumie, 2009).
+1964).
+Such behaviors were later on, called as Organization citizenship behaviors (OCB) ??Smith, Organ and Near, 1983).
+Almost all the literature on OCB defines it as discretionary, and neither explicitly explained by job requirement nor recognized explicitly by the reward system of organization ??Smith et ??odsakoff and Blumie, 2009).
 Although, OCB is not rewarded or required explicitly by the organization but it has a great impact over organizational performance.
-OCB is also considered as one of the most important factors that affect the overall efficiency and ultimately the performance of an Organiz-ation (Bolino, Turnley and Bloodgood, 2002).
+OCB is also considered as one of the most important factors that affect the overall efficiency and ultimately the performance of an Organization (Bolino, Turnley and Bloodgood, 2002).

-As important as it is, the antecedents of OCB are still somewhat abstruse (Oplatka and Studi, 2010).
+As important as it is, the antecedents of OCB are still somewhat abstruse ??Oplatka and Studi, 2010).
 Organ (1988) presented a comprehensive definition of OCB and also highlighted the importance and positive effects of OCB on a firm's performance.
 He defined it as:

 "An individual's behavior that is discretionary, not directly or explicitly recognized by the formal reward system, which, in the aggregate, promotes the effective functioning of the Organization.
-By discretionary, we mean that the behavior is not an enforceable requirement of the role or the job description" (Organ, 1988 p.4).
+By discretionary, we mean that the behavior is not an enforceable requirement of the role or the job description" ??Organ, 1988 p.4).